megumi-seki/Journaling-Website/README.md

 -password: `password`

 ## Features
--Write and save journal entries using the Trix Editor
+-Write, save, update, and delete journal entries using the Trix Editor
--Add hashtag to entries
+-Add hashtags to entries
 -Tag favorite entries
--Set public / private mode per user
+-Set public/private mode per user
 -Set each journal entry to be public or private (for public users)
 -Send and receive simple reactions: heart and hug
--Filter entries by date, reactions, hashtags and keywords
+-Filter entries by date, reactions, hashtags, and keywords
 -Email verification required to access the public section
--Google / Facebook OAuth login (Facebook login is still in proggress)
+-Google/Facebook OAuth login (Facebook login is still in progress)
 -Fully responsive UI for desktop and mobile
 -Custom font style and screen size per user
--Custom night mode and color theme options per user (still in proggress)
+-Custom night mode and color theme options per user (still in progress)

 ## Teck Stack
 **Frontend**